Drop-in Advising (No Appointment Necessary):

 Although departmental advisors may assist students in selecting their programs of study, it is ultimately the student's responsibility to understand and be in compliance with the requirements for the degree.
 Student assume responsibility for their own academic program and progress while advisors assume responsibility for providing guidance and resources.

-Peer Advisors are junior and senior Psychology majors who complement the SSO advising services by sharing their knowledge of and experience with lower division requirements and upper division classes, experience student groups on campus, preparation for life beyond the bachelor's degree, and use of various campus resources.
+Peer Advisors are junior and senior Psychology majors who complement the SSO advising services by sharing their knowledge of and experience with lower division requirements and upper division classes, experience with student groups on campus, preparation for life beyond the bachelor's degree, and use of various campus resources.

 The Peer Advisors can also be contacted via email at firstname.lastname@example.org.